Stormwater: What Does It All Mean?

 - Phase I is a detailed study of five known drainage issues within the Town.

 - Phase II will be a review, analysis, and provision of recommendations for all remaining drainage systems in the Town.
 Phase II will also include the development and ranking of proposed drainage improvement alternatives for a Town-wide Stormwater Capital Improvement Plan (CIP).

 - Phase III will be the coordination of regional drainage concerns with neighboring communities and the pursuit of grant funding opportunities to fund drainage studies and improvements.

 Phase I (PDF) of this report summarizes the findings of the first phase of the Master Plan.
 The study analyzes and proposes improvements for the 5 identified drainage focus areas:

 Best Management Practices

-This BMP commits the Town to development of a stormwater education and outreach program to educate public employees, businesses, and the general public of hazards associated with illegal discharges and improper disposal of waste and about the impact that stormwater discharges can have on local waterways, as well as the steps that the public can take to reduce pollutants in stormwater.
-Several sources of readily-available educational materials exist, including:
+This BMP commits the Town to the development of a stormwater education and outreach program to educate public employees, businesses, and the general public about hazards associated with illegal discharges and improper disposal of waste and about the impact that stormwater discharges can have on local waterways, as well as the steps that the public can take to reduce pollutants in stormwater.
+Several sources of readily available educational materials exist, including:

 - NCTCOG Pollution Prevention Resources: https://www.nctcog.org/envir/watershedmanagement/stormwater/pollution-prevention